EXCLUSIVE-Sweden’s Embracer weighs options for Borderlands maker Gearbox Entertainment –sources

 Officials from Embracer and Goldman Sachs declined to comment.
 Aream did not respond to requests for comment.

-Embracer shares turned positive and spiked as much as 5% higher following the news.
-By 1030 GMT they had tempered gains but were still up 2.1%.
+Embracer shares turned positive and spiked as much as 5% higher following the news, closing at SEK 27.40 on Monday.

-In June Embracer announced a restructuring to reduce its net debt to less than SEK 10 billion ($903 million) by the end of its financial year from SEK 16.7 billion at the end of June.
-The plans, which include studio closures, cancelled projects and layoffs, follows what CEO Lars Wingefors described as a "challenging year" for the company.

 Embracer, majority owned by founder Wingefors, purchased Gearbox in February 2021 in a deal that valued the business at up to $1.4 billion at the time.